datacarpentry/genomics-workshop/_extras/AMI-setup.md

 <img src="../fig/logging-onto-cloud_2.png" width="500" alt="Screenshot of AMI launch wizard showing search function.">

-> ## If you cannot find the Community Image
+> ## If you cannot find the Community AMI
 > The Data Carpentry's AMIs are hosted on US East, N.Virginia (`us-east-1`) and can only be accessed
 > by instances running on the same server.
-If you cannot find the AMI, check if the
+If you cannot find the AMI, make sure that the
-> correct server was selected when you launched the instance.
+> `us-east-1` server was selected when you launched the instance.
 {: .callout}